Eternal-Entropia/openxray-android/README.md

 The launcher also syncs [compatibility] game_mode in openxray.ltx (gamedata/config for soc, gamedata/configs for cs/cop) with the selected mode.

-cs and cop not tested yet. soc more bugs

 thanks: https://github.com/TmLev/xray-16/tree/refs/heads/tmlev/shadow-of-chernobyl